wilsonliaows/docs/connectors/infusionsoft.md

 Connecting Infusionsoft to Workato would allow users to better organize the information stored in Infusionsoft as well as call up and update that information automatically whenever a specified action is done.

-## Infusionsoft : What is a Payment plan?
+## Infusionsoft : Payment plans

 ### Payment plan details in Infusionsoft

-Workato's **Get payment plan** action details by **Invoice ID** in Infusionsoft, allowing users to get specific details regarding certain subscription plans for an order.
+Workato's **Get payment plan details** action by **Invoice ID** in Infusionsoft allows users to get specific details regarding certain subscription plans for an order.

 Here are some examples in both Infusionsoft and Workato: